Does Olive Oil Help in Removing Dandruff

 Can you use olive oil for hair dandruff?

-People use various home remedies that incorporates olive oil for dandruff.
+People use various home remedies for dandruff that incorporates olive oil for dandruff.
 Some studies have tried to show the benefits, but it is anecdotal at best.
 Thus, it is important to be careful with the following recipes:

 Egg white and olive oil –Eggs contains enzymes that can kill the infection-causing bacteria present on your scalp.
 Create a mixture and apply it to your scalp and hair.
 Leave it in for 30-40 minutes, washing it off with cold water and a gentle shampoo.
 Don’t use hot water unless you want an omelette in your hair.